bashybaranaba/compiler-construction/task3&4/README.md

 ### Task 4 (Bonus Task)

 In this task we:
-1. show how a parser is generated
+1. Show how a parser is generated
 2. Write a program to implement operator precedence parsing.
-Submission Instructions